Are we entering into a new Dark Age in the West or have we been there for some time?

 – Philippians 3:10-11

 Are you optimistic or pessimistic about the future?
-Why?
-Please leave your comments below and don’t forget to check out the featured book below.
+Please leave your comments below and don’t forget to subscribe.
 Thank you!

 - Britannica, The Editors of Encyclopaedia.
 “Middle Ages.”
 Encyclopedia Britannica, 6 May.
 2021